 String sql = "SELECT " + sjm.getBeanFriendlySqlColumns(Product.class) + " FROM product WHERE product_name = ?";

-// Using Spring's JdbcClient api for the above sql
+// Using Spring's JdbcClient api for the above sql.
+JdbcClient is using SimplePropertyRowMapper internally here.

 List<Product> products = sjm.getJdbcClient().sql(sql).param("someProductName").query(Product.class).list();